JobJPJoseph/Adventure-combat/README.md

    1. When a food is eaten it should increase the player's health.

 10. implement a Boss class that extends from the Enemey class
+   1. Make sure the Boss has a room to associtiate to.

+11. Add the Boss enemy to world-data

+12. Add a if statement where we instantiate enemies.
+   1. It will test if the enemy is a boss or not.
+   2. The Boss is technically an enemy so make sure it in the World.enemies array